emilyvertosick/Statistics-Course/docs/04-week4.md

 **Other Commands**

-You can use the `filter` command to select rows to perform ttests on subgroups of your data.
+You can use the `filter` command to select rows to perform t-tests on subgroups of your data.
 For example, to assess the association between nausea/vomiting and sex only among those patients who had a history of prior chemotherapy, you can use the following code:

 ```r